 Time 30

-A reference file for the protocol can be found at https://openlasertag.org/download/miles-ii-ir-protocol-pdf/
+A reference file for the protocol can be found at https://openlasertag.org/download/miles-ii-ir-protocol-pdf/ or can be downloaded here

 The Miles Tag protocol covers the following IR signals: